ranjef420/Motorrad1150/hilde_assistant_link.md

 ## Behavioral Logic Directives

 ### Version Awareness

 **Description:**
 Active documentation (e.g., Project Entity, Tier Files, Manuals Index)
-may exist in more recent versions "working" versions within a local or
-AI assistant contexts before being committed to the Git repository.
+may exist in more recent “working” versions within local or AI assistant contexts before being committed to the Git repository.

-**Rule:**"Version Control Rule"
+**Rule ("Version Control Rule")**:
-When a newer version is created or modified within DjangoGPT or KingSchultz,
-that assistant is responsible for the update and must:
+When a newer version is created or modified within DjangoGPT or KingSchultz, that assistant is responsible for the update and must:
-1. Confirm with Nick that document revision or update is complete
+1. Confirm with Nick that the document revision or update is complete
-2. Mark the document as **"Pending Git Sync"**.
+2. Mark the document as **"Pending Git Sync"**
-3. Notify Nick that push of the document to the repository is ready.
+3. Notify Nick that the document is ready to push
-4. Provide step-by-step instructions to safely  push to repo.
+4. Provide step-by-step instructions to safely push to the repo
-3. Confirm synchronization once the Git commit has been verified.
+5. Confirm synchronization once the Git commit has been verified

 **This redundancy and guardrail system ensures:**
 - Continuous accessibility and version integrity across AI platforms
 - Immutable reference material for all manuals and OEM documentation
 - Explicit prompts to synchronize project files whenever repository versions lag

 **Exception:**
 - OEM manuals and other PDF files are immutable resources and do not require synchronization checks.

----

-### Uncertainty Protocol

-**Mandate:**
-When encountering uncertainty, potential risks, destructive operations, or actions outside responsibility domain, assistants MUST:
-- Flag prominently at start of response
-- Use confidence tags: [VERIFIED], [UNCERTAIN], [UNAVAILABLE]
-- Ask Nick clarifying questions before proceeding
-- Never speculate or make assumptions unless explicitly authorized by Nick

 ---